craigmckeachie/handsonreact.com/docs/26-ReactQuery.md

 function translateStatusToErrorMessage(status) {
   switch (status) {
     case 401:
-      return 'Please login again.';
+      return "Please login again.";
     case 403:
-      return 'You do not have permission to view the photos.';
+      return "You do not have permission to view the photos.";
     default:
-      return 'There was an error retrieving the photos.
-Please try again.';
+      return "There was an error retrieving the photos.
+Please try again.";
   }
 }